awsdocs/amazon-redshift-developer-guide/doc_source/time-zone-names.md

-# Time Zone Names<a name="time-zone-names"></a>
+# Time zone names<a name="time-zone-names"></a>

-The following list contains most of the valid time zone names that can be specified with the [CONVERT\_TIMEZONE Function](CONVERT_TIMEZONE.md)\.
+The following list contains most of the valid time zone names that can be specified with the [CONVERT\_TIMEZONE function](CONVERT_TIMEZONE.md)\.
 For a current, complete of list time zone names, execute the following command\.

 ```
 select pg_timezone_names();